 I took Cephalexin for UTI twice, other times I was prescribed Macrobid and Cipro.
 To be frank, I tolerate antibiotics very well, but this doesn’t mean that I like them.
 However, antibiotics are sometimes a necessary evil.

 First of all, make sure that antibiotics are the right choice.
-If you only have pain in your bladder and after urination but your urine is clear, antibiotics might not be the best solution.
+If you only have pain in your bladder and it burns during or after urination but at the same time your urine is clear, antibiotics might not be the best solution.
 In fact, if you keep having UTIs, you might need to dig a little deeper (here are 25 most common UTI causes) and address the root cause rather than keep repeating antibiotic treatment.

 I have had my share of UTIs several years ago.
 Fortunately, I was able to get rid of this chronic problem, mostly by relying on the special type of probiotics and some lifestyle changes.

 If this is your first UTI and you are treating it with Cephalexin, it is not guaranteed that the UTI won’t come back.